crodier/software-blog/_posts/2025-05-05-the-deliberate-software-process.md

 1. **PRFAQ** - a press release about the project and the benefits to the customers
 2. **High Level UML use cases** - a list of use cases which are created or impacted by the software change
-3. **T-short cost estimation (high and low estimate)** - estimation of the time and size of the effort - informally
+3. **T-shirt size cost estimation (high and low estimate)** - estimation of the time and size of the effort - informally
    4. After this phase, a decision can be made if more time investments are warranted
 5. **Prototype** - potentially produce a rapid POC of the idea, to further vet it out
 4. **Fully Dressed UML use cases** - "fully dressed" UML use cases, using the Craig Larman, Fully Dressed format